GluuFederation/docs-ce-prod/3.0.2/source/integration/saas/aws.md

 # Amazon AWS SSO with Gluu Server

-This doc will guide you on how to setup Gluu to be your IDP to access the AWS webconsole.
-By using Gluu as your IDP, you can bypass the process of creating user accounts in AWS.
+This doc will guide you on how to setup Gluu to be your identity provider (IDP) to access the Amazon Web Services (AWS) webconsole.
+By using Gluu as your IDP you can bypass the process of creating user accounts directly in AWS.

-Rather then hard coding access with username and passwords or access keys and secret keys, using a Gluu Server allows you to manage access based on LDAP groups within your enterprise environment.
+Rather then hard coding access with username and passwords, or access keys and secret keys, using a Gluu Server allows you to manage access based on LDAP groups within your enterprise environment.

 ## Requirements